sergiomafra/iniarduino/README.md

 # INIARDUINO

-Prepares your Ubuntu 18.04 to arduino by setting correct permissions and adding the current user to the necessary groups.
+Prepares your Ubuntu to arduino by setting the correct permissions and adding the current user to the necessary groups.
+Tested on Ubuntu 18.04 and 20.04

 ### Installation
 	$ chmod 0755 install.sh